Why Epson Printer Won’t Connect To WiFi and How to Fix It

 In this case, reset the printer’s network settings.
 Go to the printer menu and select Restore Network Settings or Network Reset.
 After resetting, run the Wireless Setup Wizard again and connect to your current WiFi network.

-Firewall or security Restrictions
+Firewall or Security Restrictions

 Sometimes firewall settings or antivirus software on your computer can block communication between the printer and the network.